OpenCilk/www.opencilk.org/src/posts/2022-07-15-opencilk-2-0-released.md

 - **[Beta]** Cilk reducer hyperobjects (a.k.a., reducers) are now supported through a new language syntax and implementation.
 A local or global variable in C or C++ can be made into a reducer by adding `cilk_reducer(I,R)` to its type, where `I` and `R` designate the identity and reduce functions for the reducer.
 See the [Reducer documentation](/doc/reference/reducers) for details.

 - The compiler has been upgraded to be based on LLVM 14.0.6.
-- Support for pedigrees and built-in deterministic parallel random-number generation has been improved and optimized.
+- Support has been improved and optimized for pedigrees and built-in deterministic parallel random-number generation.
 In particular, pedigrees are now correctly updated at both spawns and syncs.
 - Support for pedigrees has been streamlined.
 To enable pedigree support, simply link the Cilk program with the pedigree library, `-lopencilk-pedigrees`.
 - Many bug fixes and performance improvements have been included compared to the previous version.